TitasDas/TitasDas/README.md

 <h2>Hi, I'm Titash </h2>

 My software lives at <a href="https://implantintelligence.com">Implant Intelligence</a>.
-Each product below links to its page there.
+Each product below links to its page there, with a short walkthrough video.

 ## Tools for focus